techidaily/site-win11-tips/source/_posts/maximizing-download-performance-in-the-microsoft-app-shop.md

 ## 6\.
 Switch to the Google Public DNS

- By default, the[DNS server](https://www.makeuseof.com/tag/what-is-dns-server/) is set to automatic, which can be the reason behind the slow downloading speed on the Microsoft Store.
+ By default, the [DNS server](https://www.makeuseof.com/tag/what-is-dns-server/) is set to automatic, which can be the reason behind the slow downloading speed on the Microsoft Store.
 You will have to switch to an open-source DNS server like Google Public DNS to get a better downloading speed.
 Here's how to do it:

 1. Launch the Start Menu, type**Control Panel** and press Enter.
 2. In the Control Panel, change the**View by** to**Category.**